mfcochauxlaberge/jsonapi/README.md

 ## State

 The library is in **beta** and its API is subject to change until v1 is released.

+## Requirements

+The supported versions of Go are the latest patch releases of every minor release starting with Go 1.11.

 ## Quick start